This page is a yachties notice board, use it to leave messages or

 Mediterranean Skippers Club President Predrag Nedeljković

-hi im nick im from ireland and im an instructor in sea survival and power boating . i hope to move too Cyprus in the near future and would be interested in setting up a survival center for personell involved in the boating world .. or i would like to join as an instructor in an existing center .. please contact nicholas at nickmur98ATyahoo.co.uk thank you
+hi im nick im from Ireland and im an instructor in sea survival and power boating . i hope to move too Cyprus in the near future and would be interested in setting up a survival center for personnel involved in the boating world .. or i would like to join as an instructor in an existing center .. please contact Nicholas at nickmur98ATyahoo.co.uk thank you

 13th Feb 2007